Legal

 Executive Summary

-The ARBAN Act represents Congress's most comprehensive attempt yet to ban all asbestos in the United States.
-Named after Alan Reinstein, a mesothelioma victim, this legislation would immediately prohibit the manufacture, import, processing, and distribution of all six asbestos types.
-Unlike the EPA's 2024 chrysotile ban—which covers only one asbestos type and phases out over 12 years—ARBAN seeks immediate elimination of all asbestos.
-With 67–70 countries already implementing comprehensive bans and mesothelioma cases continuing to surge, the ARBAN Act addresses a critical gap in US public health law.
+The ARBAN Act represents Congress's most comprehensive attempt yet to ban all asbestos in the United States [3].
+Named after Alan Reinstein, a mesothelioma victim, this legislation would immediately prohibit the manufacture, import, processing, and distribution of all six forms of the mineral.
+Unlike the EPA's 2024 chrysotile ban—which covers only one type and phases out over 12 years [1]—ARBAN seeks immediate elimination of every regulated fiber.
+With 67–70 countries already implementing comprehensive bans [2] and mesothelioma cases continuing to surge [6], the ARBAN Act addresses a critical gap in US public health law.
 For existing mesothelioma victims and their families, comprehensive legislation strengthens the legal environment for settlements and trust fund claims by closing loopholes that defendants have exploited for decades.

 Countries with comprehensive asbestos bans

-Types of asbestos still legal in the US
+Types of the mineral still legal in the US

 EPA chrysotile ban phase-out timeline